lorawan-academy/week7/Sketch/README.md

   while (!debugSerial);

   debugSerial.begin(9600);

-/*
+  delay(500);
-possible baud rates to try: 9600, 19200, 38400, 57600.
-Don’t forget to change the baud rate in the serial monitor accordingly */ delay(500);
+  espSerial.begin (9600); //Possible baud rates to try: 9600, 19200, 38400, 57600.
+Don’t forget to change the baud rate in the serial monitor accordingly
-  espSerial.begin (9600);

   debugSerial.println(F("Check if the communication with your ESP module is working by entering the following command 'AT'.
 Response should be ‘OK’ "));
   debugSerial.println(F("Check the baudrate of your ESP module by entering the following command 'AT+CIOBAUD?' "));
 }